 #3 How To Switch Agents

-Q: Is it possible to switch agents without making anyone feel badly or causing problems?
+Q: Is it possible to switch agents without causing hard feelings or problems?

 A: If it’s not working out, and you're under a buyer-broker contract, you'd need to work out the legalities of closing out that formal agreement with your current agent before moving on to someone new.